-Divorce can be an emotionally draining and financially costly process.
-Our lawyers at Hoh Law Corporation are committed to providing excellent and affordable legal services to resolve your divorce proceedings quickly and inexpensively.
+A divorce can be an emotionally draining and financially costly process.
+Our lawyers at Hoh Law Corporation are committed to providing excellent and affordable legal services so as to resolve your divorce proceedings quickly and inexpensively.

-You are welcome to contact us over phone or email to make an appointment, or walk-in to any of our 10 branches island-wide for a free 15 minute, face-to-face consultation with one of our lawyers.
-Our affordable legal fees start from $900.00, but are subject to variation according to the complexity of the case and the matters in dispute.
+You are welcome to contact us over the phone, email or alternatively walk-in to any of our 10 branches to schedule for a free 15-minute consultation with one of our family lawyers.
+Our affordable legal fees start from $900.00, but are subject to variation according to the complexity of the case and amount of work that needs to be done.

 Parties must have been married for a minimum of three years before they can be granted a divorce.
 If parties have been married for less than three years, a spouse may ask for permission from the Family Justice Courts to file for divorce if there has been great hardship or depravity caused to the applicant by the continuance of the marriage.

 Further, you or your spouse must have been living in Singapore for at least three years before commencing divorce proceedings in Singapore.